 The scale of the SAT differs from the way a test in school might be graded.
 The SAT is not out of 100 points.
 Instead, the totals for the Reading/Writing section and the Math section add up to produce two separate raw scores.
-The raw score for each section is scaled within a range of 200-800.
+The raw score for each section is scaled ranging from 200-800.
 Thus, the cumulative score on the SAT ranges from a 400 to a 1600.
-The essay will be scored from 6 to a 24 (two graders will each give it a score of 3-12).
-The national average on each section of the test hovers around 500, while a perfect score of 800 puts you in the 99th percentile.
+The national average hovers around a 1050, while a perfect score of 1600 puts you in the 99th percentile.

-- The Writing Test consists of a 35-minute, 44-question section that asks students to revise and edit text from a number of different sources.
-Questions in this section test a student's knowledge or grammar and the fundamentals of standard written English.
+The Writing Test consists of a 35-minute, 44-question section that asks students to revise and edit text from a number of different sources.
+Questions in this section test a student's knowledge of grammar and the fundamentals of standard written English.

 The Reading Test consists of a 65-minute, 52-question section that asks students to read a number of passages and answer questions about them.
 The section features 4 individual passages and one paired passage; the passages themselves come from science, history, and literature.

 MATH: The Math portion of the test consists of two sections: 1) a 55-minute multiple choice section in which use of a calculator is allowed and 2) a 25-minute section in which use of a calculator is not allowed.
 The math section tests a number of different concepts you’ve learned in high school math classes, including algebra, geometry, and arithmetic; a few questions cover more advanced math concepts.